-In 2009, Steve and Robert Buccola on behalf of their clients, were able to require Simplex Grinnell to change its business practice regarding the impairment of life safety systems as part of the settlement in a wrongful death suit against the company.
+In 2009, Steve and Robert Buccola, on behalf of their clients, required Simplex Grinnell to change its business practice regarding the impairment of life safety systems.
 This suit arose from the disconnecting of a fire alarm system for 70 days.
 The terms of this settlement will help to minimize the chance that a wrongful death might occur in the future.
+Steve said:

 "Our first job is to do our best to make sure our clients receive full compensation for their injuries or loss, but it is also our job to do our best to protect people from becoming the future victims of unsafe conduct or practices.
 I do not know of another firm whose clients have, as part of a settlement, required a defendant to change its behavior.”